 suggestions to get you started.
 We also advise our clients to institute cell

 phone and e-security policies.
 We recommend working with your IT professional to

 develop your own comprehensive remote worker and e-security policies.

 Since statistics show that remote work is here to stay, it benefits us,

 our clients, and our employees to have clear, specific guidelines in

-I am a NC licensed attorney and practice in The Brocker Law Firm, P.A.
-I represent attorneys before the State Bar on grievance matters, and also counsel attorneys on ethics matters.
-I previously served as Assistant Ethics Counsel to the NC State Bar for over 10 years.
+Deanna Brocker is a NC licensed attorney and owner in The Brocker Law Firm, P.A.
+She represents attorneys before the State Bar on grievance matters, and also counsels attorneys on ethics matters.
+She previously served as Assistant Ethics Counsel to the NC State Bar for over 10 years.
 View complete profile